ibm-cloud-docs/platform-engineering/white-paper.md

    * **Reservations** that provide discounts in return for 1-or-3 year terms on compute infrastructure, and
    * **Subscriptions** that give discounts in return for spend commitments across a bundle of services or all of {{site.data.keyword.cloud}}.
     {{site.data.keyword.cloud}} services frequently offer service plans that decrease in cost with higher use or for commitment to higher use.
 * **Shared infrastructure** - multiple applications can share the same infrastructure to save costs.
-This is valuable with services that have a fixed minimum cost like many of the {{site.data.keyword.cloud}} Security services, network, and compute services.
+This is useful for services that have a fixed minimum cost like many of the {{site.data.keyword.cloud}} security, network, and compute services.
 Shared infrastructure also allows applications teams to benefit from plans that offer lower per-unit rates at higher consumption levels.
 Platform engineers are responsible for deploying the shared infrastructure while application teams onboard to the infrastructure with a deployable architecture.
 * **Optimized scaling and monitoring** - platform engineering teams monitor infrastructure use and scale it on behalf of applications for maximum cost efficiency.
 IBM Cloudability helps monitor cost and optimize both scale and commitments.
 An instance of the Cloudability deployable architecture deployed to each workload account makes it easy to monitor cost.
 In addition, IBM Turbonomic provides automation to optimize resource allocation and AI-powered recommendations.
 * **Chargebacks or showbacks** allow costs to be attributed to specific applications.
 Assisted by {{site.data.keyword.cloud}} projects and IBM Cloudability, platform engineering teams can view costs by project and application and thus implement chargebacks or showbacks to create application incentives to control infrastructure spend.

 ## Example IDP built on {{site.data.keyword.cloud_notm}}
 {: #idp}

-By implementing these best practices, a platform engineering team can construct a robust **Internal Developer Platform (IDP)** on {{site.data.keyword.cloud_notm}}, streamlining the developer experience and operational efficiency.
+By implementing these best practices, a platform engineering team can construct a robust **internal developer platform (IDP)** on {{site.data.keyword.cloud_notm}}, streamlining the developer experience and operational efficiency.

 ### Application developer view
 {: #idp-app-dev-view}